telematics-lab/IoD_Sim/docs/leo-nr-json-guide.md

 ## NR Radio Environment Map

 It is possible to generate Radio Environment Maps (REM) for the NR scenarios to visualize the SINR coverage.
-To enable the generation you need to specify the `--nrRadioMap` flag in the command line of the scenario executable.
+To enable the generation you need to specify the `--radioMaps` flag in the command line of the scenario executable.

-### `nrRadioMaps`
+### `radioMaps`
 **Type**: `array[object]`
 **Description**: List of Radio Map configurations.
-It allows generating multiple maps for different PHY layers or BWPs.
+It allows generating multiple maps for different PHY layers (lte or nr).

 Each object in the list contains:
 - `phyLayerId` (integer): ID of the PHY layer (usually 0).
-- `bwpId` (integer): ID of the Bandwidth Part to analyze.
+- `bwpId` (integer): ID of the Bandwidth Part to analyze (only nr).
 - `parameters` (object): Key-value pairs matching the `NrRadioEnvironmentMapHelper` attributes.

 **Common Parameters:**